emmt/TiPi/docs/shaped-arrays.md

-# Shaped Arrays in TiPi
+# Shaped arrays in TiPi

 A `ShapedArray` stores rectangular multi-dimensional arrays of elements of the same data type.
 Compared to a `ShapedVector`, the elements of a `ShapedArray`